GMO 2.0: A New Kind of Modified Food Escapes Regulation

 GMOs have thus far been handled by various agencies using a mishmash of regulatory framework that existed long before GMOs did.

-For example, the USDA regulates genetic modification that uses plant pathogens to tinker with DNA because the administration already had the authority to regulate pathogens.
+For example, the USDA regulates genetic modification that uses plant pathogens to tinker with DNA because the department already had the authority to regulate pathogens.

 Similarly, the Environmental Protection Agency (EPA) regulates the safety of pesticides and therefore has authority over insect-resistant genetically modified plants.